Skip to main content

 4. Develop a plan to manage stakeholders.

-After stakeholders have been identified, categorized, and qualified, a communication plan should be developed to manage your relationships.
-Be certain to consider what drives them and determine how they feel about your organization’s mission and strategies.
-Without a clear understanding of what motivates your stakeholders, gaining support for your program will be difficult.
+After stakeholders have been identified and categorized, a communication plan should be developed to manage your relationships.
+Be certain to consider what drives each stakeholder and determine how they feel about your organization’s mission and strategies.
+Having a clear understanding of what motivates your stakeholders makes it easier to gain their support.

-The following questions can help to understand your stakeholders:
+The following questions can be used to better understand CI stakeholders:

 • What interest do they have in your work?